codelympics/GaSiProMo/GETTING_STARTED.md

 Welcome to Galactic Side Project Month!
 We'll be working on our own side projects through the month, using GaSiProMo as a way to stay motivated and share what we're doing.

-This doc explains how to join, share updates, and keep in touch with other people doing it.
+This doc explains how to get started and how to keep in touch with other people through the month.
 If you have any questions, [email me](mailto:raj@codelympics.io)!

 * [Set up](#setup)